Hardware requirements depending on workload patterns

 Compute intensive

-This workload type is CPU bound and characterized by the need of a large number of CPU cores and large amount of memory to store in-process data.
+This workload type is CPU-related and characterized by the need of a large number of CPU cores and large amount of memory to store in-process data.
 This usage pattern is typical for natural language processing or HPCC workloads.
 For the compute intensive patterns, it is necessary to use at least 10 CPU cores per machine.

 Storage intensive